pablo-gar/cellxgene/docs/posts/roadmap.md

 However, it is often useful to be able to examine the expression of specific sets of genes across _all_ the cells of a category, for example, across clusters, donors, or replicates.
 We will implement a new primary heatmap/dotplot view that displays the average expression of set(s) of genes against the values of a category.
 See [chanzuckerberg/cellxgene#632](https://github.com/chanzuckerberg/cellxgene/issues/632) for more details.

 ### Hosted cellxgene
-Cellxgene is commonly deployed on web servers to create explorable interfaces to data published in journal articles.
+cellxgene is commonly deployed on web servers to create explorable interfaces to data published in journal articles.
 We've decided to support this use case by creating a hosted cellxgene deployment that CZI will operate.
 The hosted cellxgene platform will operate with an identical feature set to the desktop platform, and both desktop and hosted versions will be maintained.
 We will enable self-publication in the future.
 For now, if you have a dataset you would like us to host, please contact us at [cellxgene@chanzuckerberg.com](mailto:cellxgene@chanzuckerberg.com).
 To view the current prototype, see [cziscience.cellxgene.com](https://cellxgene.cziscience.com)